jetdeploy/documentation/docs/source/resources.md

 A _SQL database_ is a dedicated DBMS engine instance you can use to store your data.
 If your web-app is backed by a database like PostgreSQL, MariaDB, MySQL or other relational DBMS, this kind of service is the right choice for you.

-### No-SQL and In-Memory DB
+### No-SQL Databases

-A _NoSQL database_ is usually related to a non-tabular database engine.
+A _No-SQL database_ is usually related to a non-tabular database engine.
 With this kind of service you can run your dedicated instance of MongoDB or Elasticsearch.

+### In-Memory DB

 An _In-Mememory DB_ refers to a database sytem that rely primarily on memory for data storage.
 This service, like Redis or Memcached, is mostly used for caching or to speed up specific tasks of your web application.